 Palo Alto, CA — A 14-month study conducted by NASA in cooperation with the Palo Alto-based Rundex Family Foundation has concluded that exposure to Chemtrails over time impacts one’s ability to spell and construct a coherent argument.

 The study, which was commissioned by the Environmental Protection Agency with a grant it received from the Ford and Gates Foundations, concluded that even with spell-checking and modern auto-correct features installed on modern devices, people who have been exposed to Chemtrails have a spelling error rate of almost 47.4% per 100 words compared to the normal population’s 7.67% error rate.

-According to the 474-page study, which had a sample size of over 720 participants and standard deviation of .45, not only do chemtrail victims suffer from chronic spelling issue, they often seem confused when generating a sensible argument.
+According to the 474-page study, which had a sample size of over 720 participants and a standard deviation of .45, not only do chemtrail victims suffer from chronic spelling issues, they often seem confused when generating a sensible argument.